What is a VCT?

 What do VCTs invest in?

 VCTs mostly invest in small, entrepreneurial businesses in a wide variety of sectors, from early-stage tech companies to high-end niche manufacturers, retailers, clothing brands and many more.

-Some companies that attracted VCT funding have become household names, including Virgin Wines, Zoopla and Everyman Cinemas.
+Some VCT-backed companies have become household names, including Zoopla, Graze, Virgin Wines and Everyman Cinemas.

 The companies can be privately owned or listed on AIM.